lcalmbach/covid-info-sms/README.md

 COVID_URL = "https://data.bs.ch/api/records/1.0/search/?dataset=100073&q=&rows=1&sort=timestamp&facet=timestamp"
 TEXT_TEMPLATE = "ℹ️ Neuste COVID-19 Zahlen, Kanton BS ({}): neue Fälle: {}, Gestorbene: {}.
 Alle Zahlen unter https://data.bs.ch/explore/dataset/100073/table/?sort=timestamp"
 ```
-- Create a recipients.txt file and enter the names and mobile phone numbers of all recipients separated by a `;`.
+- Create a recipients.txt file and enter the names and mobile phone numbers and the flags for when to send messages of all recipients separated by a `;`.
 Example:
 ```
+name;mobile;send_new;send_updates;send_error
-Walter Smith;+33791742111
+Walter Smith;+33791742111;0;0;1
-Jane Doe;+41783169633
+Jane Doe;+41783169633;1;1;0
-Abraham Linkcoln;+41719032345
+Abraham Linkcoln;+41719032345;1;0;0
 ```
+where:
+- send_new: text when a new record is encountered (new timestamp)
+- send_updates: text if any field in the last record was changed
+- send_error: send text if error occurred in the application (should only be admin, W. Smith in the example)

 The program is called as `>python covid_info_sms.py <secs> <startdatetime>` where:
 - <secs>: eg. 300 number of seconds between checks in seconds, if new files are available